rycolab/website/content/authors/eleftheria/_index.md

 - Teaching Assistants AFLT
 ---

-Eleftheria is a first-year PhD student in Computer Science at ETH Zurich.
-She will be co-supervised by [Severin Klinger](https://people.inf.ethz.ch/~kseverin/) and Ryan and is associated with ETH Zurich’s [Media Technology Center](https://mtc.ethz.ch/).
+Eleftheria is a second-year PhD student in Computer Science at ETH Zurich.
+She is advised by Ryan.
 Previously, she was a Research Engineer at Disney Research where she worked on natural language understanding and emotion classification.
 Eleftheria received an MSc in Artificial Intelligence with specialization in NLP from the [University of Edinburgh](https://www.ed.ac.uk/) where her thesis was on machine translation.
 Before that, she received a BA in English Language and Literature with specialization in Linguistics from the [University of Athens](https://en.wikipedia.org/wiki/National_and_Kapodistrian_University_of_Athens).
-At the moment, her research focuses on multilingual text summarization.
-Research-wise, she is also interested in the application of NLP and ML to the study of mass media.
+At the moment, her research focuses on dependency parsing.
+Research-wise, she is also interested in computational narratology and cultural economics.
 Outside of research, Eleftheria likes tea, [TvTropes](https://tvtropes.org/), wholesome memes, and playing soundtracks by ear on the piano.

 Native Language: Greek